doctorfree/RoonCommandLine/markdown/get_zone_info.1.md

 Written by Ronald Record github@ronrecord.com

 # LICENSING
-Get_zone_info is distributed under an Open Source license.
+GET_ZONE_INFO is distributed under an Open Source license.
-See the file LICENSE in the Get_zone_info source distribution for information on terms &amp; conditions for accessing and otherwise using Get_zone_info and for a DISCLAIMER OF ALL WARRANTIES.
+See the file LICENSE in the GET_ZONE_INFO source distribution for information on terms &amp; conditions for accessing and otherwise using GET_ZONE_INFO and for a DISCLAIMER OF ALL WARRANTIES.

 # BUGS
 Submit bug reports online at: https://gitlab.com/doctorfree/RoonCommandLine/issues